Pante/elementary/docs/elementary/tour.md

    separates directories using `.` while `@Resource` uses `/`. `@Inline` contains a string which is transformed into an inline source file for compilation.

+4. `@Generation` allows you to specify the location of generated classes and source files.
+In this case, `retain = true` indicates that generated classes and sources should not be automatically deleted after each test.
+This is useful for debugging issues with generated files.
+By default, classes and source files are generated in temporary directories and automatically deleted after each test.

-4. Annotation scopes are tied to the annotated class/method.
+5. Annotation scopes are tied to the annotated class/method.
 An annotation on a test class is applied to all test methods in that class while an annotation on a test method is applied to only that method.

-5. `Results` is the compilation results.
+6. `Results` is the compilation results.
 It is injected as a test method argument. `process_string_field(...)` will receive the results for `ValidCase` while `process_int_field(...)` will receive the results for both `ValidCase` and `InvalidCase`.

 ### Supported Annotations